 Note that Microgrant applicants are required to include a project description, budget, and letter of support from their professor or faculty advisor; see the application form for more details.

-Microgrant applicants will be notified of the Director’s decision within one week of submitting the application form.
+Microgrant applicants will be notified of the Director’s decision within one to two weeks of submitting the application form.
 In some cases, the Director may send the proposal back with suggestions for revision.
 A final report and financial statement must be submitted within one month of the project’s completion.
 The same reporting and documentation requirements apply as in regular FRFAF Grants.

 Recipients are generally limited to one FRFAF Microgrant per academic year.
 Microgrant recipients are permitted, however, to apply for full FRFAF Grants (subject to committee review) in the same academic year — potentially, even for the same project.
 In this way, FRFAF Microgrants may be useful in developing an initial prototype, or demonstrating the promise of an untested idea, as a groundwork for seeking further support.